MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

 Pass in the ``frames`` keyword to write out trajectories.

-.. ipython:: python
+.. code-block :: python

     ag.write('c-alpha_all.xtc', frames='all')

 Slice or index the trajectory to choose which frames to write:

-.. ipython:: python
+.. code-block :: python

     ag.write('c-alpha_skip2.trr', frames=u.trajectory[::2])
     ag.write('c-alpha_some.dcd', frames=u.trajectory[[0,2,3]])

 Alternatively, iterate over the trajectory frame-by-frame with :func:`~MDAnalysis.Writer`.
 This requires you to pass in the number of atoms to write.

-.. ipython:: python
+.. code-block :: python

     with mda.Writer('c-alpha.xyz', ag.n_atoms) as w:
         for ts in u.trajectory: